phueb/Ludwig/README.md

     # get save_path - all files in this location will be moved to file-server
     save_path = Path(param2val['save_path'])

-    # make sure to create the directory as Ludwig does not do so automatically
+    # make sure to create the directory if running job on local machine (Ludwig creates this directory automatically on worker, however)
     if not save_path.exists():
         save_path.mkdir(parents=True)